German prosecutors open murder investigation into Eritrean in Frankfurt | DW | 30.07.2019

 The minister, who is due to give a press conference on Tuesday afternoon, also warned against drawing premature conclusions about the attack in Frankfurt.

-People have been laying flowers and candles on the platform at Frankfurt railway station on Tuesday, and a public memorial service is planned for the evening.
+People have been laying flowers and candles on the platform at Frankfurt railway station on Tuesday, and a public memorial service is planned at the spot in the evening.

 German police arrested a man after he shoved a boy and his mother in front of an oncoming train at Frankfurt's main station.
 The child was hit by a train and killed.
 The motive for the attack was not immediately clear.
 (29.07.2019)